Sakamuri V. Reddy, PhD

 Professor & Director, Osteoclast Center

 In 1988, Dr. Reddy obtained his PhD in Biochemistry from S.V.
 University, India.
 He then joined the University of Texas Health Science Center at San Antonio (UTHSCSA) as a postdoctoral fellow and advanced to the rank of associate professor in the department of medicine/hematology, UTHSCSA.
 He continued his career as an associate professor in the department of medicine/hematology-oncology at the University of Pittsburgh.
-Dr. Reddy joined the Children's Research Institute at MUSC in July 2004.
-Dr. Reddy is a recipient Young Investigator Award and Paget's Foundation Award from the American Society of Bone and Mineral Research (ASBMR); NIH R01 Research Awards and Department of Defense (DOD) Medical Research Award, NASA EPSCoR grants from South Carolina.
+Dr. Reddy joined the Darby Children's Research Institute at MUSC in July 2004.
+Dr. Reddy is a recipient Young Investigator Award and Paget's Foundation Award from the American Society of Bone and Mineral Research (ASBMR); NIH R01 Research Awards and Department of Defense (DOD) Medical Research Award, NASA EPSCoR and REAP grants from South Carolina Consortium.
 He is also the 2006 recipient of the Mitchell I Rubin Research Excellence Award in the department of pediatrics at MUSC.
+He is honored as a Fellow of ASBMR in 2018.

 Dr. Reddy has published over 100 articles in peer-reviewed journals in the field of bone biology and related diseases.
 He served as an editor on a recent book released on advances in pathobiology and management of Paget’s disease of bone.
 He has also been a reviewer for journals such as Nature reviews in endocrinology, Laboratory medicine, Cancer Cell, Developmental Cell, Biochemical Journal, Journal of Pathology (UK), J Cell Science, J Clinical endocrinology and metabolism and Endocrine Reviews.
 Dr. Reddy has received patents including the Osteoclast Inhibitory Peptide-1 (OIP-1/hSca) which has therapeutic potential for osteoporosis disease.
-His research interests include (i) Molecular and cellular aspects of osteoclast and osteoblast/stromal cells (ii) Paget's disease of bone, Osteopetrosis, congenital bone fractures in spinal muscular atrophy and (iii) Cancer metastasis to bone.
+His research interests include (i) Molecular and cellular aspects of osteoclast and osteoblast/stromal cells, NASA objective of microgravity induced bone loss, (ii) Paget's disease of bone, Osteopetrosis, congenital bone fractures in spinal muscular atrophy and (iii) Cancer metastasis to bone.
 For more information, contact Dr. Reddy at 843-792-6807 or firstname.lastname@example.org.

 Chad Novince, DDS, PhD